hugelgupf/vmtest/README.md

   `VMTEST_QEMU="qemu-system-x86_64 -enable-kvm"`)
 * `VMTEST_KERNEL`: Kernel to boot.
 * `VMTEST_ARCH`: Guest architecture (same as GOARCH values).
 Must match the QEMU binary supplied.
+If not supplied, defaults to `runtime.GOARCH`, i.e. it matches the host's GOARCH.
 * `VMTEST_TIMEOUT`: Timeout value (e.g. `1m20s` -- parsed by Go's
   `time.ParseDuration`).
 * `VMTEST_INITRAMFS`: Initramfs to boot.

-These values can be overriden in the Go API, but typically all except `VMTEST_INITRAMFS` are not.
+These values can be overriden in the Go API, but typically only `VMTEST_INITRAMFS` and `VMTEST_TIMEOUT` are.

-The `runvmtest` tool will automatically download `VMTEST_QEMU` and `VMTEST_KERNEL` for use with tests based on a provided `VMTEST_ARCH`.
+The `runvmtest` tool automatically downloads `VMTEST_QEMU` and `VMTEST_KERNEL` for use with tests based on a provided `VMTEST_ARCH`.
 E.g.

 ```sh
 go install github.com/hugelgupf/vmtest/tools/runvmtest@latest

 # See how it works:
 runvmtest -- bash -c "echo \$VMTEST_KERNEL -- \$VMTEST_QEMU"

 # Intended usage:
 runvmtest -- go test -v ./tests/gohello

 # Or run an Arm64 guest:
 VMTEST_ARCH=arm64 runvmtest -- go test -v ./tests/gohello
 ```